jsax14/Barber-shop-Page/README.md

-# Barber-shop-Page
+HTML projects
-this is a page of a barber shop create by Josue Lopez
+this is a some pages create with html and css by Josue Lopez